build-on-aws/content/posts/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 ### Step 6: Create the Kafka Topics

-Now that the MSK Serverless cluster is ready and available to use, we need to create aKafka topic to produce and consume the data.
-We can create a Kafka topics as shown below:
+Now that the MSK Serverless cluster is ready and available to use, we need to create a Kafka topic to produce and consume the data.
+We can create Kafka topics as shown below:

 1. Navigate to the [Amazon EC2 console](https://console.aws.amazon.com/ec2/).
-On the EC2 home page click in `Instances (running)`.
+On the EC2 home page click on `Instances (running)`.

 ![Home page of the EC2 console](images/ec2_running.png)